larryhastings/big/README.md

 * Rewrote the entire *big.log* module.
 I never actually used the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem.
-The new `Log` is easy to use, feature-rich, high-performance, and supports a "threaded" mode where logging calls are 5x faster than calling `print`!
+The new `Log` is designed explicitly for lightweight application logging and debugging.
+  It's easy to use, feature-rich, high-performance, and supports a "threaded" mode where logging calls are 5x faster than calling `print`!
   * I added a backwards-compatible `OldLog` to *big.log* in case anybody was using the old `Log` class.
 This provides the API and functionality of the old `Log`